The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 14. The arche is not a beginning in time—it is the origin of time, the silent pulse behind all known movement.

-15. Before To Ena, there was no structured material reality—only a dark and shapeless existence, vast and undefined in its presence.
+15. Before To Ena, there was no structured material reality—only a dark and shapeless existence, vast and undefined in its presence within the cosmos.

 17. This was not a divine creation—it was sheer manifestation, the unfolding of being into true form that was existential.